kglw-dot-net/phase1/setlists/_posts/2021-04-22-enmore-theatre-sydney-australia.md

 16. K.G.L.W.

-Note: Filmed and recorded concert, released as the "Live in Sydney '21" album and film.
+Note: Filmed and recorded concert, released as the [Live in Sydney '21](/releases/live-in-sydney-2021) album and film.